SAP/component-operator/README.md

 ### Target namespace and name

 The optional fields `spec.namespace` and `spec.name` may be provided to customize the deployment namespace/name of the component (as defined by component-operator-runtime).
 If not set, the target namespace and name will equal `metadata.namespace` and `metadata.name` of the component.

+### Service account

+By default, the controller's own kubeconfig is used to construct local Kubernetes API clients used during the reconciliation of a `Component`.
+If `spec.serviceAccountName` is provided, then this service account (relative to the component's namespace) is used to impersonate the controller's kubeconfig.
+If `spec.serviceAccountName` is not set, but the command line flag `--default-service-account` is provided, then the service account specified there (also relative to the component's namespace) is used to impersonate the controller's kubeconfig.

 ### KubeConfig reference